Want to know more about my coaching activities?

 - non-judgementalism in enabling clients to make decisions for themselves

 - ability to absorb extensive amounts of information and to summarise/reflect back accurately what has been said in such a way that clients are enabled to pick up on consistencies/inconsistencies as well as ‘problem areas’ for themselves

 - bringing a mindful compassionate attitude to both my and the client’s experience in the coaching, channelling (where appropriate) insights from my own mindfulness practice as well as 8-week MBCT-based ‘Mindfulness for Mental Wellbeing’ training

 - keen attention to encouraging the client to decide on appropriate practical action points, combined with firming up resolve via use of ‘Scale of 1-10’ scenarios

 - being clear right from the start that part of my job is to challenge (where appropriate), so that the best possible client thinking/exploration occurs in the moment, and the best possible client choices are made (bearing in mind the circumstances) – once internal barriers have been recognised, compassionately worked with, and (where possible) overcome

 - adhering to the joint European Mentoring & Coaching Council UK and Association for Coaching Global Code of Ethics for Coaches & Mentors, whilst undertaking regular Continuing Professional Development activities and supervision by a qualified coach supervisor

 Where do I coach?

 Currently I’m active in the Greater Manchester region of the UK.
-If you’re an organisation or individual interested in exploring coaching with me, get in touch via the Contacts page.
+If you’re an organisation or individual interested in exploring coaching with me, get in touch via the Contact Form below.
 I’ll get back to you to see if we can take things further.